 Cross-border consumer contracts in the EU

-In the case of cross-border contracts within the EU (except Denmark), the Rome I Regulation governs which national law shall apply.
+In the case of cross-border contracts (e.g. sales contracts, contracts for work and services, credit agreements) within the EU (except Denmark), the Rome I Regulation governs which national law shall apply.
+However, certain contractual obligations are excluded from the scope of the ROM I regulation, such as marriage contracts.

 - The law applicable to contracts for the sale of movable objects and service contracts is that of the state in which the seller or service provider is ordinarily resident (for companies, the place of the headquarters).